exercism/website-copy/tracks/python/exercises/pangram/mentoring.md

 * Building new strings repeatedly, e.g. using `str.remove()` to iteratively remove letters then checking for `""`.
 * Using a fixed string for the alphabet instead of leveraging the `string` module.

-To help nudge students towards the `all()` solution, encourage students to solve if a given sentence is a pangram _in their mind_ and consider how they do so.
+To help nudge students towards a solution using `all()`, encourage students to solve if a given sentence is a pangram _in their mind_ and consider how they do so.
 Alternatively, encourage students to consider how they would teach a young child to solve if a given sentence is a pangram.

 ### Optimizations